 We expect payment at time of service and accept cash, checks, credit cards, and care credit.

-Non-emergency Farm Call to drive to your farm: $55 for most areas.
+Farm Call to drive to your farm: $55 for most areas.
 If you have an emergency, there is an emergency fee in addition to the farm call.

 Materials and supplies are billed separately from the veterinarian’s time.